India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 The CBAM arithmetic on the expansion: what each scenario costs

-The financial stakes of getting the electricity mix wrong on the expansion are enormous enough to deserve explicit quantification at the sector level.
-The table below models three electricity scenarios for the expanded 6 MMT increment — all-coal CPP, 50 percent renewable, and 100 percent renewable — and calculates the resulting CBAM obligation per tonne and annual EU export CBAM cost for the expansion increment, factoring in the anticipated 8.0 tCO₂/t EU benchmark deduction.
+Quantifying these development pathways across three potential energy mixes reveals the stark financial divergence facing the sector.
+The table below evaluates three electricity scenarios for the expanded 6 MMT increment, including an all-coal captive setup, a 50 percent renewable blend, and a 100 percent clean energy configuration.
+It outlines the resulting CBAM obligation per tonne and the annual export costs, factoring in the anticipated 8.0 tCO₂/t EU benchmark deduction.

 | Electricity Scenario | Scope 2 EF | Total Embedded Emissions | CBAM Cost/t (Excess over 8.0 Benchmark) | Annual CBAM Bill (EU exports, 40% ratio) |